W. R. Kenan Jr. Professor of Humanities

 Winston-Salem NC 27109

 Julian Young holds a B.A. and M.A. from Cambridge University, an M.A. from Wayne State University, and a Ph.
 D. from the University of Pittsburgh.
 His main interests are 19th and 20th century German philosophy (especially, Schopenhauer, Nietzsche and Heidegger), the meaning of life, philosophy and opera (especially Wagner), and tragedy.
-His eleven books and many articles reflect these interests.
+His twelve books and many articles reflect these interests.
 His Friedrich Nietzsche: a Philosophical Biography won the Association of American Publishers 2010 PROSE award for philosophy.

 University of Pittsburgh Ph D 1972